-Eurolife undertakes to process the personal data of the visitors of its website in compliance with the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 (General Data Protection Regulation) and with the Belgian Act on the protection of natural persons with regard to the processing of personal data.
+Eurolife undertakes to process the personal data of the visitors of its website in compliance with the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 which is fully applicable since 25 May 2018 (General Data Protection Regulation).

 A. Concerning the GDPR

-According to the Regulation (EU) 2016/679, a personal data is any information allowing a direct or indirect identification of a natural person (hereinafter called the data subject).
+According to the Regulation (EU) 2016/679, a personal data is any information relating to an identified natural person or allowing a direct or indirect identification of a natural person (hereinafter called the data subject).
 This information can be a name, a telephone number, an e-mail address, a location data, an online identifier, or one or more elements specific to one’s physical, genetic, psychological, cultural, social identity, etc.

 Eurolife collects the names and e-mail addresses of Internet users when they voluntarily complete the contact form on its website.

-The purpose of the form, and therefore of the processing of the data that are collected, is clearly indicated on the Contact us page.
+The purpose of the processing of the personal data that are collected via the form is clearly indicated on the Contact us page.

 The personal data are not transmitted to another person – neither in Belgium nor abroad – in order to guarantee their confidentiality.
 And they are only kept in Renato Jannone’s secure Microsoft Exchange messaging inbox for the time necessary to process them.

-- a right to restriction of processing (article 18);
+- Right to restriction of processing of their personal data (cf. article 18);

-- a right not to be subject to a decision based solely on automated processing, including profiling (article 22).
+- Right not to be subject to a decision based solely on automated processing, including profiling (see article 22);

 Any data subject who considers that the processing of its personal data constitutes a violation of the legal provisions which are applicable has the right to lodge a complaint with the supervisory authority, namely the Data Protection Authority.